sivginirmak/matrix-reconstruction-with-implicit-neural-representations/section_notes/05-experiment-runs.md

-Use experiments/some\_examples.py as implementation reference
+Use experiments/some\_examples.py as implementation reference! run experiment

 # Experiment Runs